 Insomnia is a common sleep disorder that affects your ability to sleep.
 Insomnia can be characterized by the timing of the sleep problem:

-Initial insomnia, when you have difficulty falling asleep
+Initial insomnia, when you have trouble falling asleep

 Middle insomnia, when you wake in the middle of the night